Ricks-Lab/ups-utils/README.md

 If you installed from debian package, the template configuration files will be owned by root.
 When you create your configuration files from the templates, you MUST change group ownership to *upsutils* and change permissions to 660:

 ```
 cd /usr/share/rickslab-ups-utils/config/
 sudo chgrp upsutils ups-utils.ini ups-config.json
 sudo chmod 660 ups-utils.ini ups-config.json
 ```

+To assure the use of the utilities only with secure configuration files, all utilities should exit with an error if not properly secured.

 The ups-utils rely on the command *snmpget* which is part of the snmp package that must be installed: